 Please note: a valid prescription is required for all prescription medication.

-What Kerendia® Is and How It Works
+What Kerendia Is and How It Works

-Kerendia® (finerenone) is a nonsteroidal mineralocorticoid receptor antagonist (nsMRA).
-It is approved to reduce the risk of sustained kidney function decline, end-stage kidney disease, cardiovascular death, heart attack, and hospitalization for heart failure in adults with chronic kidney disease linked to type 2 diabetes.
-It is taken by mouth as 10 mg or 20 mg tablets once daily.
-Many people compare the Kerendia price when planning long-term therapy and refills.
+This treatment is indicated to reduce the risk of sustained kidney function decline, end-stage kidney disease, cardiovascular death, nonfatal heart attack, and hospitalization for heart failure in adults with chronic kidney disease associated with type 2 diabetes.
+It is used as part of a broader plan that includes glucose and blood pressure control.

 Dosage and Usage

-Benefits and Savings
+Benefits

 Side Effects and Safety

-- Changes in kidney function tests (eGFR or creatinine)
+- Changes in kidney function tests

 Compare With Alternatives